mpewsey/mpewsey.github.io/_posts/notebooks/2021-11-12-minimum-distance-between-ellipses.md

 ### Ellipse Class Implementation

-An ellipse class implmenting the developed equations into the `find_distance` method is shown below.
+An ellipse class implementing the developed equations into the `find_distance` method is shown below.

 ```python